Characters from the Laura Bow games. Beware of spoilers.

 - Though she can be seen dusting in the study and parlor, so it might be just them thinking she is.
 Also she's flirting with the butler, something one thinks a goldigger wouldn't do.

 - The Quiet One: Rarely speaks, and if Laura tries to speak with him in private, he just asks her to leave him alone, being the only character who never answers any of Lauras questions.
 Though he is having an affair with Fifi.

 - Shirtless Scene: In Act V, Laura can find him in his room shirtless, getting ready for his date with Fifi.

 - Unwitting Instigator of Doom: He cleans up (destroys) the evidence at the scene of at least two murders without a thought.

-- Black Guy Dies First: Totally averted: she's the only character to survive the ordeal in both alternative endings.
+- Black Guy Dies First: Totally averted: she's the only character to survive the ordeal in both alternative endings, apart from Rudy.